(Buenos Aires, Iguazu Falls, El Calafate)

 Gala Tango offers you one of the best shows in Buenos Aires and a Gourmet À la carte dinner consisting of grilled Argentinian meet and international dishes accompanied by great wines from Mendoza.
 A brief (15 minutes) Tango lesson will also be available to guests arriving early.

-Enjoy a private airport transfer in Iguazu in the company of an English speaking Guide, and a private vehicle with a professional driver.
+Enjoy a private transfer between the airport and Iguazu in the company of an English-speaking guide, and a private vehicle with a professional driver.

 This tour offers an exciting adventure within Iguazú National Park and in Lower Iguazú River.
 It is divided into 2 parts: firstly, the sailing on the semi-rigid boats to reach the bottom of San Martin, Bosetty, Tres Mosqueteros and Cañon de Garganta del Diablo falls and down the river rapids up to Puerto Macuco (3 kms from the Waterfalls); secondly, an 8 km ride in a special truck along the rainforest, observing the local flora and fauna with the aid of specialized guides.
 Feel and experience the Waterfalls in this tour!
 You can start this tour by boat and then walk, or the other way around.